5 Persnickety Grammatical Errors to Avoid in Workplace Communication

 Disclaimer: Dan Lovejoy is the grammar snob about whom your mother warned.
 Dan holds a Bachelor of Arts in English and a Master’s Degree in Technical Communication, but don’t hold that against him.

-In every workplace, there is a disapproving grammar snob or two who will look down his nose at every real or perceived grammatical error in your emails or work documents.
-While these errors rarely impede communication, they can make a big difference if the snob is your boss, a client, or a hiring manager.
-It pains me to write such a series, because I know that these errors only matter because people like me say they matter.
+Every company has one or more grammar snobs who will berate you for any actual or imagined mistakes you make in your emails or work documents.
+Even if these mistakes rarely cause communication problems, they can have a significant impact if the snob in question is your boss, a client, or a hiring manager.
+Writing such a series makes me uncomfortable since I am aware that these mistakes only matter because individuals like me claim they do.
 Worse yet, grammar snobs believe these kinds of errors illuminate some kind of deep character or intellectual flaw.
 So make sure to avoid them, especially in your job search.

 But there’s another, even better reason to make sure your English is flawless.
 Have you ever worked your tail off on a document, then sent it around for review, only to get back corrections of misspellings, typos, and apostrophes?
 One self-appointed grammar snob once wrote me back with a detailed explanation of the reasons we should avoid ending a sentence with a preposition.
 Did he review the actual content?
 No, he was too enamored with his own erroneous knowledge of English grammar.
 Make your English perfect, and reviewers will actually have to comment on the meaning, which is much more difficult than pointing out typos.